- Research and Projects

 Theme: Evidence for Policy and Practice

-The aim of this project is to help understand differences in context across two AHSN/PenCLAHRC supported interventions.
+We seek to help understand differences in context across two SW AHSN/PenCLAHRC-supported interventions.
 Each intervention has been piloted and has already been shown to be effective and acceptable, these are:

 1. Emergency treatment of acute ischaemic stroke

 Work has been carried out at a single site and is ready to be implemented across the region.
-An ethnographic study of the processes involved in implementing the stroke project will be conducted, which will involve interviews with individuals involved in delivery of the project and service provision (i.e. clinicians, managers, administrative staff and researchers), observation of formal and informal meetings and analysis of documents.
+An ethnographic study of the processes involved in implementing the stroke project will be conducted, which will involve interviews with individuals involved in the project, observations and analysis of documents.

 2. Patient-initiated clinics (PICs)

 PICs have been implemented in rheumatology and will now be applied in other clinics across the same site.
-Additional support will be provided to the existing ethnographic evaluation and implementation that forms part of the PICs project, by joint working with the qualitative researcher, reading and analysis of data, as well as conducting additional purposeful interviews.
+Additional support will be provided to the existing ethnographic evaluation and implementation support that forms part of the PICs project by joint working with the qualitative researcher and some additional purposeful interviews.

-To help us understand differences in context and generate in-depth insights into the implementation processes of two SW AHSN/CLAHRC supported projects to increase the uptake of changes in healthcare practice.
-In particular, to provide in-depth insights into the barriers and facilitators to desired changes in practice across the different implementation contexts.
+The project aim is to understand differences in context and generate in-depth insights into the implementation processes of these two SW AHSN- and CLAHRC-supported projects to increase the uptake of changes in health care practice.

-A researcher with knowledge of implementation science will undertake an ethnographic study across the two contexts.
+An ethnographic study of the two projects, guided by an implementation science framework: the Consolidated Framework for Implementation Research.
 Often implementation and improvement studies rely on retrospective approaches or participants’ reports of experience rather than direct observation.
-Our strategy will be to combine a retrospective analysis with a prospective one.
+Our strategy combines a retrospective analysis with a prospective one.

 Insights from both projects will be synthesised so common and contrasting barriers and facilitators to implementation of change in practice can be considered.

-Bettina Kluettgens - Director of Quality Improvement SW AHSN
+Bettina Kluettgens - Director of Patient Safety, SW AHSN & Jo Gajtkowska - Programme Manager Improvement, SW AHSN